Suspended Judgments: Essays on Books and Sensations by John Cowper Powys

 This book is widely considered to be in the public domain.
 You can copy, modify, and distribute it freely.

-1 month agoI had low expectations initially, however the content flows smoothly from one chapter to the next.
-Exceeded all my expectations.
+5 months agoI had low expectations initially, however the content flows smoothly from one chapter to the next.
+I will read more from this author.